 Correctional Officer Classes and Courses

 The supervision and security in a jail or prison is handled by correctional officers.
-Many schools offer 1- or 2-semester correctional officer certificate programs, and there are numerous colleges and universities offering degree programs with a concentration in corrections.
+Many schools offer one or two semester correctional officer certificate programs, and there are numerous colleges and universities offering degree programs with a concentration in corrections.
+Read on below to learn more about topics taught in correctional officer training courses.

 Correctional officers supervise individuals who have been arrested, are awaiting trial, or have been sentenced to jail or prison terms.
 Correctional officers working in state prisons and local jails must have a high school diploma and are required to go through an intensive training course.